 Dr Paul Thompson

-Paul Thompson is the Rector of the Royal College of Art, the world’s number one art and design university as rated by the QS World University Rankings 2015, and the only art and design university in the UK operating exclusively at postgraduate level.
+Paul Thompson is the Rector of the Royal College of Art, the world’s number one art and design university as rated by the QS World University Rankings in 2015 and 2016, and the only art and design university in the UK operating exclusively at postgraduate level.
 Prior to 2009, Paul was Director of the Smithsonian’s Cooper-Hewitt, National Design Museum in New York (from 2001–9), and Director of the Design Museum in London (from 1993–2001).
 He is a Trustee of the Victoria and Albert Museum and is on the Ashmolean Museum Board of Visitors.
 He is also Adjunct Professor at the Institute for Global Health Innovation at Imperial College London.

 Having completed a PhD at the University of East Anglia in 1987, Paul Thompson worked as a researcher for the Design Council, then at the Design Museum, where he was Curator of Contemporary Design, then Chief Curator, before becoming the Museum's Director in 1992.
 During his tenure, such exhibitions as Charlotte Perriand: Modernist Pioneer and Modern Britain 1929–1939 boosted visitor numbers and won critical, scholarly acclaim.Show more